1502shivam-singh/Algorithms/Searching algorithms/Binary search/Readme.md

 <strong>Binary search</strong>, also known as half-interval search, logarithmic search,<br> or binary chop, is a search algorithm that finds the position<br> of a target value within a sorted array.
 Binary search compares<br> the target value to the middle element of the array.<br> If they are not equal, the half in which the target cannot<br> lie is eliminated and the search continues on the remaining half,<br> again taking the middle element to compare to the target value, <br>and repeating this until the target value is found.<br> If the search ends with the remaining half being empty, the target is not in the array.

-<strong>(This image is taken codecademy to illustrate the working of the algorithm visually)</strong>
+<strong>(This image is taken from codecademy to illustrate the working of the algorithm visually)</strong>

 ![image](https://news.codecademy.com/content/images/2018/10/binary-search-small.gif)